 Some of the top State Parks in New Hampshire include the following:

-- Cardigan Mountain State Park
+Cardigan Mountain State Park

 Best known for its scenic hiking trails, there is no match to the views that one can experience from the summit of the mountain peaks.
 Comprising 5,655 acres of land, Cardigan Mountain State Park is a hiker’s paradise.

-- Miller State Park
+Miller State Park

-- Sculptured Rock Natural Area
+Sculptured Rock Natural Area

-- Rhododendron State Park
+Rhododendron State Park

-Spread over sixteen acres, this grove offers multiple attractions including a tunnel of flowers and Old Patch Place Cottach, a remodeled cottach that was at different times a hostel and a clubhouse.
+Spread over sixteen acres, this grove offers multiple attractions including a tunnel of flowers and Old Patch Place Cottach, a remodeled cottage that was at different times a hostel and a clubhouse.

-- Odiorne Point State Park
+Odiorne Point State Park

 The park is filled with beautiful picnic spots making it perfect for a day out with the family.
 The park also includes World War II bunkers and the Seacoast Scientific Center.

-- Benson Park, Hudson
+Benson Park, Hudson

 However, decades of financial struggle led to the closure of the zoo and its transformation into a public park that is open all throughout the year.
-The park includes attractions like scenic picnic sites, miniature railway, and abandoned animal cages.
+The park includes attractions like scenic picnic sites, miniature railways, and abandoned animal cages.

-Blue Ocean Discovery Center
+7. Blue Ocean Discovery Center

 For sea life enthusiasts the Blue Ocean Discovery Center is one of the best cheap things to do in New Hampshire.
 Located in the heart of Hampton Beach, the center houses multiple tanks exhibiting the local marine life.

 The educators interact with visitors and visitors are allowed to handle different species in a touch-tank in order to get a closer look at the mysterious sea life.

 The entry here is completely free but you are more than welcome to donate to your heart’s content.

-Urban Forestry Center, Portsmouth
+8. Urban Forestry Center, Portsmouth

-Located just outside of Portsmouth, the Urban Forestry Center was built in 1976 and is spread over 180 acres of field, forest, and saltmarsh.
+Located just outside of Portsmouth, the Urban Forestry Center was built in 1976 and is spread over 180 acres of field, forest, and salt marsh.
 This is a must-visit for DIY landscapers.
 The wealth of knowledge contained on its grounds can give you some excellent ideas on woodland gardens, perennial borders, vegetable gardens, groundcovers, and more.

-Museums in New Hampshire
+9. Museums in New Hampshire

-- Museum of New Hampshire History, Concord
+Museum of New Hampshire History, Concord

 The New Hampshire Historical Society was founded in the year 1823.
 The society has been dedicated for nearly 200 years to educating people about the culture and history of this beautiful state.
 It includes a library and a museum, and the society also runs various outreach programs.

-- Horatio Colony House and Museum, Keene
+Horatio Colony House and Museum, Keene

-The Horatio Colony house museum grounds are open free for visitors to roam around and take in the periodic charm of this well-maintained building.
+The Horatio Colony House museum grounds are open and free for visitors to roam around and take in the periodic charm of this well-maintained building.

-- Currier Museum, Manchester
+Currier Museum, Manchester

 In its permanent collection, the art museum is home to artists like Monet, Picasso, Matisse, O’Keeffe, Goldsmith, Andrew Wyeth, to name a few.

-- Museum of the White Mountains, Plymouth
+Museum of the White Mountains, Plymouth

-Located in the Plymouth State University campus, the Museum of the White Mountains is a recent addition to the list of Museums in New Hampshire.
+Located on the Plymouth State University campus, the Museum of the White Mountains is a recent addition to the list of Museums in New Hampshire.

-Glen Ellis Falls
+10. Glen Ellis Falls

 The majestic Glen Ellis Falls is an impressive tourist attraction attracting numerous visitors to this free vacation site every holiday season.
-At 64ft, the falls are active all throughout the year and are best experienced in the broad daylight.
+At 64ft, the falls are active all throughout the year and are best experienced in broad daylight.

 The surrounding valley offers a vibrant range of natural colors, especially if you happen to visit here in the Autumn.

 Our platform rentaltrader.com can further help you reduce your holiday expense as you can replace expensive hotel accommodations with affordable and convenient vacation rental homes.
 You can fill out the webform or call us directly for more information.